cwhynott/GC3/README.md

 1. Click "Generate Synthetic Data" in the application header
 2. Configure parameters:
-   - Rows and columns for matrix size
-   - Number of transmitters to simulate
-   - Signal and noise parameters
-   - Placement method (random or equally spaced)
 3. Click "Generate" to create the data
 4. Download CSV if needed for further analysis